CABowers/MyFixIt/README.md

 ### BUILD
 * None
 ### INSTALLATION
-* Use the Alexa app to get the myFixIt skill (add more details)
+* Use the Alexa app to get the myFixIt skill
 ### RUNNING APPLICATION
 * Turn on the Alexa device and say “Alexa, open myfixit”